markussitzmann/appdock/README.rst

 and edit the file ``.env`` to appropriate settings, in particular, variable ``APPDOCK_HOME`` to a file directory location where the user running the build in the next is allowed to create a directory.
-If the directory specified in ``APPDOCK_HOME`` does not exist, it will be created during start up of the Docker container.
+If the directory specified in ``APPDOCK_HOME`` does not exist, it will be created during the first start up of a Docker container.
 It will be mounted as volume in all containers.

 Start the Docker build of the system by::